8-Year-Old Girl Dies In NJ House Fire, 9-Year-Old Critical

 An 8-year-old girl was killed in a house fire in Somerville on Dec.
-10, according to officials.
+10 and her 9-year-old sister in critical condition, according to officials.

 The fire ripped through a two-story home on Eastern Avenue just after 2 a.m. and Somerville firefighters rushed to save several residents but were unable to save the little girl, identified in a GoFundMe page as Cece, 8.